-Her work is inspired from the autobiographical, DIY culture and performance art and focuses on the body as a site of social and political contestation, exploring youth culture identity and subverting social conventions within her work.
+Her work is inspired from the autobiographical, her own techno subculture and performance art and focuses on the body as a site of social and political contestation, exploring youth culture identity and subverting social conventions within her work.

 "Previously working as a performance artist for Marina Abramović, Ingrid Kraftchenko started to design her collection by performing each of the characters she wanted to create.
 Titled Women on the Verge of a Nervous Breakdown (after the 1989 Pedro Almodóvar film) the collection explored gender power play, and archetypes of women...
 Cue the leather clad models their ensembles often with 80s power shoulders."
 DAZED